luke-hill/ruby-training/the-language/README.md

        expected false
             got true
-     # ./spec/1-easy/an_introduction_spec.rb:6:in `block (3 levels) in <top (required)>'
+     # ./spec/1-easy/an_introduction_spec.rb:4:in `block (3 levels) in <top (required)>'

 Finished in 0.0085 seconds (files took 0.07892 seconds to load) 1 example, 1 failure

 Failed examples:

-rspec ./spec/1-easy/an_introduction_spec.rb:5 # Learning ruby using expectations checks reality
+rspec ./spec/1-easy/an_introduction_spec.rb:3 # Learning ruby using expectations checks reality
 ```

-This is telling you there is a failing test in the `spec/introduction_spec.rb` file on line 6.
+This is telling you there is a failing test in the `spec/introduction_spec.rb`
+file on line 4.
+The `:4` is a common syntax that shows you what line something is on.

 For this first test, the test says that `true` should be `false`.
 Which is obviously wrong.
 Fix this up and then re-run your tests using the `rspec` command.